-Due to the improved market situation average electricity and gas prices turned down during spring 2023.
-However, retail electricity price levels have remained still at a bit higher level than before the crisis and the price volatility has even increased.
-Volatility has been exacerbated by individual price spikes, the background of which was not only the weather but also simultaneous breakdowns in power plants or transmission connections.
-The increased share of intermittent power generation from wind and solar on the other hand has increased the number of negative hourly prices.
+Due to the improved market situation, average wholesale electricity prices were in 2024 at the same level as before the energy crisis and COVID.
+Despite of lowered average electricity prices, volatility in hourly electricity prices has increased during the last few years.
+The background of which was not only the increased share weather dependant power production but also breakdowns in power plants or transmission interconnectors and colder periods of time which have led to short-term price peaks.
+The increased share of intermittent power generation from wind and solar has also increased the number of negative hourly prices.

-A new large-scale LNG terminal commissioned in January 2023 in Inkoo showed its vital role in ensuring gas supplies to Finland when the Balticconnector pipeline connecting the Finnish and Estonian gas grids was damaged in October 2023.
-During the repairing period until late April 2024, the Finnish gas system was resting on import through LNG terminals.
+A new large-scale LNG terminal commissioned in January 2023 in Inkoo showed its vital role in ensuring gas supplies to Finland when the Balticconnector pipeline connecting the Finnish and Estonian gas grids was damaged from October 2023 until late April 2024.
+During the winter period 2023-2024, the Finnish gas system was relaying on import through LNG terminals.

-For the Energy Authority, year 2023 was characterized especially by the ongoing implementation of European network codes and guidelines, preparation of the methodologies for economic regulation of electricity and gas system operators for 2024-2031 and retroactive reimbursement to consumers for high electricity costs.
+For the Energy Authority, year 2024 was characterized especially by the ongoing implementation and enforcement of European network codes and guidelines, court processes related to the methodologies for economic regulation of electricity and gas system operators and retroactive reimbursement to consumers for high electricity costs during the energy crises.

-The Energy Authority has prepared this report on the state of the Finnish electricity and natural gas markets to the European Union Agency for the Cooperation of Energy Regulators and to the European Commission pursuant to the Article 59(1)(i) of the Directive for the Internal Market in Electricity (2019/944/EC) and Article 41(1)(e) of the Directive for the Internal Market in Natural Gas (2009/73/EC).
+The Energy Authority has prepared this national report on the state of the Finnish electricity and natural gas markets to the European Union Agency for the Cooperation of Energy Regulators and to the European Commission pursuant to the Article 59(1)(i) of the Directive for the Internal Market in Electricity (2019/944/EC) and Article 41(1)(e) of the Directive for the Internal Market in Natural Gas (2009/73/EC).

 The report covers the main steps the Energy Authority has taken, and the results obtained as regards the tasks listed in Article 59 of the Electricity Market Directive and Article 41 of Natural Gas Market Directive.
-It contains a description of the powers and tasks of the Energy Authority as a national regulatory authority, an overview of the regulation and performance of electricity and natural gas sectors.
+It contains a description of the powers and tasks of the Energy Authority as a national regulatory authority, an overview of the regulation and performance of electricity and natural gas sectors in Finland in 2024.

-The focus in the report has been in the period from January to December in 2023 and data presented reflects this period as far as possible.
-In some points also the recent developments in 2024 are mentioned.
+The focus in the report has been in the period from January to December in 2024 and data presented reflects this period as far as possible.
+In some points also the recent developments in 2025 are mentioned.